80Trill/truffle-intellij-debug/README.md

 # Using Intellij Debugger for Truffle Testsuites

 Currently when it comes to debugging smart contracts in Solidity, developers must use a plethora of tools to test and debug their code.
-Unfortunately this is less than desirable, as it can cause unneccesary friction and inefficienncy in ones workflow.
+Unfortunately this is less than desirable, as it can cause unneccesary friction and inefficiency in your workflow.
 By utilizing some of the configurations inside of Intellij, we have found a way to debug Truffle Javascript test suites inside of the IDE.

-This will allow you to utilize the built in command line, instead of repeatedly switching back and fourth between the two.
-As you can see inside of this example project, this will prove to be invaluable when it comes to preliminary testing of any smart contract.
+This will allow you to utilize the built in debugger.

+As you can see inside of this example project, this will prove to be invaluable when it comes to testing smart contracts.

 ## Getting Started

 The following instructions will allow you to run a small test suite for demonstration purposes.
-There is certainly room for improving on the setup, but for now this will open the floor for improving the development process for Solidity Smart Contracts.
+There is certainly room for improving on the setup, but for now this will open the door to improving the development process for Solidity Smart Contracts.